turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 #### 1. onRoomStart

 This [function](/docs/API/backend#onroomstart-required) will be called whenever a room is created.
-When the game starts, we want to initialize our empty BoardGame state, which includes the following for tic-tac-toe:
+When the game starts, we want to initialize our empty roomState, which includes the following for tic-tac-toe:

 1. The Board: A 3x3 square, initialized with null values.
 2. The Winner: The winner's ID, if there is a winner.
 Initially null.